 For someone who is new to creating presentations, Powtoon is very straightforward and easy to use.
 The two most complicated aspects of PowerPoint, animations and timings are simplified with Powtoon and one is left with a very intuitive interface.
 Creating a slide which uses animation is as simple as placing objects on the screen, dragging the timeline to decide when they appear and disappear and picking an entrance and exit effect from a drop down menu.
 On PowerPoint one must fiddle with the dreaded animation pane where long lists of animations quickly pile up.
 In addition, each element you add on a slide in PowerPoint adds more clutter unless you make them hidden, but that can become very confusing.
 Powtoon also manages to avoid this issue with their timeline structure.
 All the other functions within Powtoon are also intuitive, like adding and animating text and images.
 However, one obvious complaint is that there isn’t an undo button and that keyboard shortcuts don’t work, which makes things frustrating at times especially for more experienced users who are familiar with PowerPoint.

 It goes without saying that compared to PowerPoint, Powtoon gives you very little freedom.
 However, at the very least it allows you to animate elements (in a limited way) very easily and since you view your slides in a timeline instead of a long list of animations you don’t have the issue of many elements crowding your slides while you are trying to work.
-However, I think that a lot of elements would need to change if they wanted to be considered an alternative to PowerPoint, for example adding more animation options, allowing you to import PowerPoint decks and giving you more freedom with timings.
+However, I think that a lot of the functionality would need to change if Powtoon want to be considered an alternative to PowerPoint, for example adding more animation options, allowing you to import PowerPoint decks and giving you more freedom with timings.

 In the end, Powtoon is most suited for people less experienced with PowerPoint who are looking for a simple interface to create quick marketing presentations.
 Powtoon definitely isn’t appropriate for making large decks with complex animations, but rather simple and short commercials.
 The greatest benefits are definitely its speed, (to make a very complex one it would probably take a few hours max) and the fact that animations, transitions and timings are very simple to do.
 It only took me about 20 minutes to figure out all of the functions on the site and making my demo presentation only took me around an hour and a half.
 So while I don’t think Powtoon is ideal for all presentations, I think it still has something interesting to offer to its target audience and I can say I recommend it.Leave a comment